karabayse/edabit/README.md

 * Even numbers from 1
 * Determine the winning string
 * Is the number a repdigit
 * Repeat the same item multiple times
+* Video streaming plans